 Home owner secured loans or second charge loans/mortgages

-This is where you have an existing mortgage on your property and you take out a separate second agreement with your existing or different lender.
-This type of secured loan is only likely to be offered if you have a good amount of equity in your property
+A second charge mortgage is where you have an existing mortgage on your property and you take out a separate second agreement with your existing or different lender.
+This type of secured loan is only likely to be offered if you have a good amount of equity in your property.

 The existing mortgage provider holds the first charge on your property.
 The Secured loan provider holds the second charge on your property.

 This type of loan involves a homeowner borrowing against the value of their home on which they do not have an existing mortgage.